internot169/internot169/README.md

-- 🌱 I’m currently working on a set of plugins for Microsoft Power Automate, while trying to finish high school!
-I also help maintain epschedule.com
-- 👯 I’m looking to collaborate on any potential Natural Language Processing research.
-I'm also very interested in web development internships.
+- 👯 I’m very interested in collaborating on machine learning and web development internships
-- 📫 How to reach me: angadjosan@outlook.com
+- 📫 How to reach me: angadjosan@outlook.com.
+Feel free to ask me for a resume!
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: In my free time, you can find me geocaching: https://www.geocaching.com/play
 - Interested in majoring in CS and Applied Math